 It goes without saying that no one should be able to modify or tamper a digital credential.
 While it is trivial to get a unique fingerprint from a digital document it is quite challenging to guarantee what was the original fingerprint.
 However, as mentioned in the previous design decision Bitcoin’s blockchain stores and timestamps the fingerprints in a decentralized and immutable manner securing the credentials from tampering.

-Our platform makes use of blockchain technology to provide an all-in-one-solution abiding to the above design principles by providing a simple, scalable and robust solution to how digital credentials can be digitized, published, revoked and independently validated.
-For more details on how this is achieved technically please consult this publication, the repository and our website.
+Our platform makes use of blockchain technology to provide an all-in-one-solution abiding by the above design principles by providing a simple, scalable and robust solution to how digital credentials can be digitized, published, revoked, and independently validated.
+For more details on how this is achieved technically please consult this publication, the repository, and our website.

 It is important to be open with the solution provided so that everyone can access the technology.
 It is also important to be able to align with others to make interoperable platforms for credentials.
-When we started working in digital credentials and their verification the standardization efforts where at their infancy.
+When we started working on digital credentials and their verification the standardization efforts were in their infancy.
 Some adhoc standards were used like Chainpoint which attempts to standardize how data is anchored in a blockchain.
 Sometimes the goals of the efforts were not aligned with ours.
-For example W3C’s Verifiable Credentials and Open Badges did not have initially considered platforms that want to be decentralized like ours.
+For example, W3C’s Verifiable Credentials and Open Badges did not have initially considered platforms that want to be decentralized like ours.
 Some still lack the features required (Open Badges) while others (Verifiable Credentials) later evolved to accommodate decentralized identifiers and other mechanisms required by a solution like ours.

-In light of these updates we are re-evaluating compliance to all standardization efforts that are in alignment with our design principles described in this article.
-We still feel that adoption of these standards will take years to be fruitful but we will update appropriately to be compliant.
+In light of these updates, we are re-evaluating compliance with all standardization efforts that are in alignment with our design principles described in this article.
+We still feel that the adoption of these standards will take years to be fruitful but we will update appropriately to be compliant.
 We are even adding mechanisms to re-issue existing certificates with the new standards when they are mature enough to be useful.